benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 ## Disk preparation:

 When preparing a disk for block-level encryption, we need to consider securely erasing the data, even for disks that we may have just acquired new from factory and especially when re-using disks that were used previously to store data.
-Furthermore, before creating an encrypted container the device should be filled with random data.
+Furthermore, before then creating an encrypted container the device should be filled with [random data](#random-data).

 ### Wiping disks: